twopatek/Research-Baseball-Data-Analysis/README.md

 - `school`, `year`, `name`, `ip`, `era`, `whip`, `bb9`, `so9`, `h9`, `hr9`, etc.
 - Only pitching stats are used.
 Hitting stats are excluded.

 > ⚠️ **Note**: Large-scale data ingestion is ongoing.
-Currently available teams include LSU (2011–2025) and select others.
 Full D1 coverage is a long-term goal.

 ---